EndTailImputer#

 # transform the data

-Note that after the imputation, if the percentage of missing values is relatively big, the variable distribution will differ from the original one (in red the imputed variable):
+Note that after the imputation, if the percentage of missing values is relatively large, the variable distribution will differ from the original one.

 fig = plt.figure()